open-vela/nuttx_libs_libm_libmcs/README.md

 | `distclean` | Removes the `user_make.mk` file (and other files possibly created by `configure`).                                                 |

 Note: LibmCS does not have an `install` target.

+## How to Contribute

+To learn how to contribute to the LibmCS please read the CONTRIBUTING.md file.